-Chromosomes are thread-like structure present in the nucleus that carries hereditary information in the form of genes which is passed from parents to offsprings.
+Chromosomes are thread-like structure present in the nucleus that carries hereditary information in the form of genes which is passed from parents to offspring.
 Every species has a characteristic structure and number of chromosome present.
 Due to certain irregularities at the time of cell division, alteration in the structure or number of chromosomes may happen.
 Even the slightest alteration can lead to various abnormalities.

 Changes in one chromosome parts, whole chromosome or chromosomal sets are known as “chromosomal aberrations”